-In remand prisons in Podgorica and Bijelo Polje treatment of detainees is extremely poor, in addition to bad material conditions in the cells.
-Detainees are subjected to far less favourable regime compared to sentenced persons, they are not offered employment or educational trainings, there are no organized activities outside the closed cells in which they reside.
-The only activity practiced outside their cells is a stay in the fresh air twice a day for 30 minutes, which is in accordance with minimum international standard.
-However, the Criminal Procedure Code guarantees at least two hours a day in the fresh air, within the prison (Art.
+In remand prisons in Podgorica and Bijelo Polje treatment of detainees is extremely poor, in addition to bad material conditions in the cells.329 Detainees are subjected to far less favourable regime compared to sentenced persons, they are not offered employment or educational trainings, there are no organized activities outside the closed cells in which they reside.
+The only activity practiced outside their cells is a stay in the fresh air twice a day for 30 minutes, which is in accordance with minimum international standard.330 However, the Criminal Procedure Code guarantees at least two hours a day in the fresh air, within the prison (Art.
 182, para.
 2), but this provision is not applied in practice.
 It is necessary to provide the conditions for the consistent application of this right of detained persons guaranteed by law in the shortest time possible.

 The said activity is not carried out on Fridays, because, according to the staff, "it is physically impossible to organize and incorporate both the visits and walks of detainees."
-It should be noted that the visits are always organized in a closed room.
+331 It should be noted that the visits are always organized in a closed room.
 In case of bad weather conditions, a large number of detainees do not use this right, because the paths for this purpose are not covered.
 The same situation was found during the 2008 visit of the CPT.
-On this occasion, the CPT noted that, if necessary, the legislation should be amended in order to review the regime of remand prisoners and ensure that all remand prisoners are offered the possibility to spend a significant portion of time out of their cells engaged in purposeful activities of different types (work, education, sport, recreation/socializing, etc).
-Significant portion of the cells engaged in purposeful activities of different types (work, education, sport, recreation/socializing, etc).
+332 On this occasion, the CPT noted that, if necessary, the legislation should be amended in order to review the regime of remand prisoners and ensure that all remand prisoners are offered the possibility to spend a significant portion of time out of their cells engaged in purposeful activities of different types (work, education, sport, recreation/socializing, etc).
+333

 Remand prisons in Podgorica and Bijelo Polje do not have common areas; detainees are forced to spend their days in the cells which are not spacious enough.
 Unfortunately, detainees spend most of their free time doing nothing, watching TV or playing card or board games (monopoly).
-For comparison, in detention at the prison Koper in Slovenia 12 detainees were employed and all detainees had the opportunity to spend 4 hours every day outside of their cells, in the gym or yard, practicing team sports.
-There is no in gym in the Remand Prison in Podgorica; detained
+For comparison, in detention at the prison Koper in Slovenia 12 detainees were employed and all detainees had the opportunity to spend 4 hours every day outside of their cells, in the gym or yard, practicing team sports.334 There is no in gym in the Remand Prison in Podgorica; detained

-The CPT standards, p.
+327 The CPT standards, p.
 47.

-More on accommodation conditions in detention in the section Accommodation conditions.
+329 More on accommodation conditions in detention in the section Accommodation conditions.

-According to the CPT standards, p.
+330 According to the CPT standards, p.
 48 and European Prison Rules, p.
 27.1.

-Monitoring visit to the Remand Prison conducted in January 2012, Podgorica.
+331 Monitoring visit to the Remand Prison conducted in January 2012, Podgorica.

-&quot;The only out-of-cell activity available to them was outdoor exercise taken in two 30-minute periods (however, exercise was apparently not available on Fridays)."
+[&]quot;The only out-of-cell activity available to them was outdoor exercise taken in two 30-minute periods (however, exercise was apparently not available on Fridays)."
 CPT, Report on 2008 visit to Montenegro, p.
 57.

-&quot;As regards remand prisoners, 12 of them had a job.
+[&]quot;As regards remand prisoners, 12 of them had a job.
 The remainder could spend up to four hours a day outside their cells (from 8 to noon), using the fitness rooms, taking outside exercise or associating with other remand prisoners.
-The CPT welcomes this approach and hopes that efforts will continue to be made to develop the regime of activities for remand prisoners at Koper Prison."
-CPT, Report on the visit to Slovenia, 2006, p.
-65.

-persons have fitness equipment in their rooms (dumbbells and bars brought from home), where they exercise.
+The CPT welcomes this approach and hopes that efforts will continue to be made to develop the regime of activities persons have fitness equipment in their rooms (dumbbells and bars brought from home), where they exercise.